apache/pulsar/site2/README.md

 $ yarn crowdin-download -l zh-CN
 ```

-The translated docs will be downloaded in the directory `site2/website/translated_docs`.
+The translated docs are downloaded to the `site2/website/translated_docs` directory.